Effective date: December 28, 2018

 - With group companies and affiliates.
 We may share the information we collect about you with other member companies of Principal, including Principal Life Insurance Company, Principal National Life Insurance Company, Principal Global Investors and their affiliates for a variety of purposes.
 For example, we share information to assist us in providing service and account maintenance, to help us design and improve products and to offer products and services that may be of interest to you.

 - With our service providers.
-We may disclose information to third party service providers that perform services for us in the processing or servicing of your account, or with third parties that perform marketing or other services on our behalf.
+We may disclose information to third party service providers that perform services for us in the processing or servicing of your account, or with third parties that perform marketing, research, or other services on our behalf.
 Third parties with whom we may have joint marketing agreements include financial services companies (such as other insurance companies, banks or mutual fund companies).

 - With third parties as permitted or required by law.
 This includes disclosing your information to regulators, law enforcement authorities, tax authorities and credit bureaus.
 This information is only disclosed as required or permitted by law, and in accordance with established company procedures.
 We may transfer and disclose the information we collect about you to comply with a legal obligation, including responding to a subpoena or court order, to prevent fraud, to comply with an inquiry by a government agency or other regulator, to address security or technical issues, to respond to an emergency, or as necessary for other legal purposes.

 - With our carefully selected business partners.
 We may share information with third parties that offer products or services that we believe may be of interest to you.
 Before we do so, we will provide you the opportunity to “opt out” or “opt in,” as required by applicable law so that you can say “no” to such sharing.

 - As part of business transitions.
 In relation to an ongoing or proposed business transaction your information may be transferred to a successor organization.
 If such a transfer occurs, the successor organization’s use of your information will still be subject to this Policy and the privacy preferences you have expressed to us.